Wing configuration

-The wing configuration of a fixed-wing aircraft (including both gliders and powered aeroplanes) is its arrangement of lifting and related surfaces.
+The wing configuration or planform of a fixed-wing aircraft (including both gliders and powered aeroplanes) is its arrangement of lifting and related surfaces.

 Aircraft designs are often classified by their wing configuration.
 For example, the Supermarine Spitfire is a conventional low wing cantilever monoplane of straight elliptical planform with moderate aspect ratio and slight dihedral.

 Many variations have been tried.
 Sometimes the distinction between them is blurred, for example the wings of many modern combat aircraft may be described either as cropped compound deltas with (forwards or backwards) swept trailing edge, or as sharply tapered swept wings with large leading edge root extensions (or LERX).
 Some are therefore duplicated here under more than one heading.
 This is particularly so for variable geometry and combined (closed) wing types.

 Most of the configurations described here have flown (if only very briefly) on full-size aircraft.
 A few theoretical designs are also notable.

 Note on terminology: Most fixed-wing aircraft have left hand and right hand wings in a symmetrical arrangement.
 Strictly, such a pair of wings is called a wing plane or just plane.
 However, in certain situations it is common to refer to a plane as a wing, as in "a biplane has two wings", or alternatively to refer to the whole thing as a wing, as in "a biplane wing has two planes".
 Where the meaning is clear, this article follows common usage, only being more precise where needed to avoid real ambiguity or incorrectness.